Ibetz1/isometric_rendering/README.md

 # purpose
 I built this to further understand the interactions between different geometric perspectives and to increase my skills in linear algebra.
 Enjoy!

+# Executing Code
+Inside the "isorender" folder there should be an executable titled "main.exe", run this to see the example.

 # Docs
 Documentation still needs to be created for this project.